Are you looking to get into property investment, or maybe you’re keen to add to your existing property portfolio?

 1. You’re buying a property to pay less tax

-Many naïve investors think negative gearing is an investment strategy.
+Many naive investors think negative gearing is an investment strategy.

-Their accountant tells them they need to save tax so they chase tax deductions or depreciation benefits and as a result they often overpay for new or off the plan properties while ignoring the fundamentals of property investment.
+Their accountant tells them they need to save tax so they chase tax deductions or depreciation benefits and as a result, they often overpay for new or off-the-plan properties while ignoring the fundamentals of property investment.

-Now that’s crazy, especially as new stock almost always comes at a premium and has limited (if any) medium term capital growth prospects.
+Now that’s crazy, especially as new stock almost always comes at a premium and has limited (if any) medium-term capital growth prospects.

 That’s not the way to grow your wealth through property.